 You can calculate the turnover rate by dividing the gallons in your pool by the gallons per minute rate determined by your flow meter.
 This device measures the water flow through your pool’s recirculation system.
 This formula’s turnover rate is how long it takes for the pump and filtration system to circulate all the pool’s water.

 For example, if the pool circulates water three times a day, then the turnover rate is eight hours because 24 hours per day, divided by three full circulations per day, equals eight hours.
 The turnover rate depends on several factors, including the pump’s horsepower and the pipes’ size in your filtration system.
-Between eight and ten hours per day is the suggested amount of time for owners to run the pumps on home pools.
+How long should you run your pool pump?
+Between eight and ten hours per day.

 If you need help choosing the right pump, use our pool pump size calculator.